Hida Takayama Cultural Itinerary (1 Day): Wood & Sake

 Item ¥ Range Notes

-Transport (within Takayama) ¥500–¥1,200 Walk for Old Town; local buses/taxis for Hida Folk Village and outlying sights.
+Transport (within Takayama) ¥500–¥1,200 Walk for Old Town; local buses or taxis for Hida Folk Village and outlying sights.

 Total (per person / day) ¥5,000–¥11,000 Tier: ¥¥ (standard)